M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/Recurring-Tasks/index.md

 The approach shown below is only compatible with version 2.3 (and higher) of the Vault Application Framework, where the target audience runs M-Files Online 20.5 or higher.
 {:.note.warning}

+Unlike previous approaches such as background operations, [task queues](../) themselves do not directly have a concept of recurring tasks.
+Instead you must use the `Completed` event from one task execution to schedule the subsequent execution.
+This is possible using the [VAF directly](#using-the-native-functionality), or can be done using helper attributes from the [VAF Extensions library](#using-the-vaf-extensions-library).

 ## Using the native functionality

 To recur a task you must do two things: